By

 Bad hiring practices to avoid

 Every time an employee leaves, a company should re-evaluate the open position and make any necessary changes.
-Look at the tasks that are no longer relevant, delegate responsibilities that should lie with someone else, and add details to the job.
+Check the tasks that are no longer important.
+Give responsibilities to others when needed.
+Add more details to the job.

 If you have ever considered taking this position in another direction, now is the time.
 Don't wait until you have a new employee in this role before making changes to the job.